unreproducible/tinysnakes/Lesson1.md

 >>> ledext.on()
 ```

 Note how this time `on()` and `off()` behave as expected!
 That built-in LED on pin 2 was wired backwards, but the other GPIOs behave the way they are supposed to.
+There's rhyme and reason why a designer may do this, so it's not entirely uncommon to find this.

 # Saving programs

 Running in interactive mode is fun for the purpose of a tutorial, but what if you want to save your program and have it run every time the board gets plugged in?
 Don't worry, MicroPython sets up a file system on any device with more than 1Mbyte of storage, and you can write and store programs there.
 You can [read more about the filesystem here](https://docs.micropython.org/en/latest/esp8266/esp8266/tutorial/filesystem.html).
 There are two special files on a MicroPython system: `boot.py` runs first and then the `main.py` script is executed (assuming the file exists, in both cases).
 You can write whatever you want to these files.

-FIXME: more instructions here y/n?
+If you are interested in storing files, take a look at ampy from Adafruit for dealing with uploading files to the ESP8266.